mholt/timeliner/README.md

 1. Create a `timeliner.toml` config file (if any data sources require authentication)
 2. Add your data source accounts
-3. Begin filling your timeline!
+3. Fill your timeline

 All items are associated with an account from whence they come.
 Even if a data source doesn't have the concept of accounts, Timeliner still has to think there is one.

 Accounts are designated in the form `<data source ID>/<user ID>`, for example: `twitter/mholt6`.
 The data source ID is shown on each data source's [wiki page](https://github.com/mholt/timeliner/wiki/).
-With some data sources (like the Twitter API), the user ID matters, so where possible, give the actual username or email address you use with that service.
+With some data sources (like the Twitter API), the user ID matters; so where possible, give the actual username or email address you use with that service.
 For data sources that don't have the concept of accounts or a login, choose a user ID you will recognize such that the data source ID + user ID are unique.

 If we want to use accounts that require OAuth2, we need to configure Timeliner with OAuth2 app credentials.
 You can learn which data sources need OAuth2 and what their configuration looks like by reading their [wiki page](https://github.com/mholt/timeliner/wiki/).
 By default, Timeliner will try to load `timeliner.toml` from the current directory, but you can use the `-config` flag to change that.
 Here's a sample `timeliner.toml` file for authenticating with Google: